zainabfatima097/hackorbit-25/README.md

 **Ctrl+Shift+Fix** is a **VS Code extension** designed to boost developer productivity by automating **code completion, bug fixes with GUI, automated builds and testing**.
 It helps developers write code faster and with fewer errors by offering **AI-powered suggestions**, **real-time error detection**, and **one-click bug fixing & auto-build**.
 ---
-Built as a solo project by a first-year Computer Science undergrad - crafted during midnight vibe-coding sessions and a ton of trial & error.
----

 📄 [Pitch Deck – HackOrbit 2025](./docs.pdf/Ctrl+Shift+Fix.pdf)
 ---